 What is Black Friday?

 Black Friday is a day on which stores offer enormous discounts.
 This “holiday” used to be celebrated just in the United States and it would take place the week after Thanksgiving, perfectly in time for everyone to buy their Christmas presents.
 When online shopping became the new normal, more and more countries saw Black Friday appearing in their favorite stores.

 The only reason that retailers use discounts that large is because they expect consumers to buy more of what they do not need.
 The low prices cause millions of people to buy several items instead of the one item they actually need.
 In other words: it stimulates consumption regardless of need, and so encourages overconsumption.
 A study done by EcoCart found that Black Friday 2020 was the most polluting holiday so far.
 This fact gets even scarier when you know that Black Friday sales are rising every year.

 Black Friday has a severe impact on different aspects.
 First, there is an enlarged need for products.
 Because of the large the number of both offline and online sales, many cheap and non-durable products need to be produced.
-To top it off, one study suggests that Black Friday purchases are discarded after zero or just single use.
+To top it off, suggests that Black Friday purchases are discarded after zero or just single use.
 Secondly, to make these products, manufacturers also need resources.
 One of these resources is wood, which is used in countless products.
 Black Friday and overconsumption as a whole are therefore drivers of deforestation.